 - New Query opens Dremio’s query editor.
 You can write full SQL against any of the datasets in Dremio and see results.

-- Help gives you access to the Dremio’s Community, documentation, and other resources.
+- Help gives you access to the Dremio Community site, documentation, and other resources.

 - Admin gives you access to Dremio’s administration menus.

-- Your name gives you access to your profile.
+- Your name gives you access to your personal profile.

 Now that you have a sense for how Dremio works, it’s time to get started working with some data.
-In the next tutorial we’ll look at Working With Your First Dataset.
+Check out the next tutorial that focuses on Working with Your First Dataset.